Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

    /proj/xbuilds/SWIP/2023.1_0427_0137/installs/lin64/Vitis/2023.1/aietools/bin/x86simulator: line 374: 15387 Segmentation fault      valgrind $VALGRIND_ARGS $X86SIM_PROG
    ```

-   Valgrind points out the file that has out of bound read access with the line number as shown above.
+   Valgrind points out the file that has out-of-bound read access with the line number as shown above.

 ### Section 6 Exercise Step

-1. Add the following lines of code that creates an uninitialized variable in any kernel code and see how the Valgrind helps in identifying the issue:
+1. Add the following lines of code to create an uninitialized variable in any kernel code and observe how Valgrind helps identify the issue:

    ```
    int demo;